talwrii/curlfire/README.md

 The executable `cookiefire` included in this package can be used to extract the cookies from Firefox.

+This is achieved by reading the **cookies.sqlite** file in Firefox profiles.

 # Attribution
 This code is adapted from [this Stack Exchange answer](https://superuser.com/a/1239036/653515) by [hackerb9](https://superuser.com/users/400780/hackerb9).